 3) #HackSTEM: Hackathon to create a platform for digital education in 5 countries.

 4) Agreements with Universities: Aalborg University (Denmark) and 4GUNE in 4 Basque faculties, with a challenge on energy transition and circular economy.

 5) Award Siemens Gamesa SDSN: International competition on sustainable solutions for energy transition with university students.

 6) #TeachingFuture: Siemens Gamesa employees motivate students to start their STEM career.

 7) #Teens4STEM: Offering the opportunity to young students to engage and collaborate on new projects selected by Siemens Gamesa.

 8) Meakeathon: Entrepreneurship and innovation seminar.

 Volunteers as Stars.
-More than 80 employees who help organize locally different volunteering events and motivate others to join the initiative.
+More than 80 employees help organize locally different volunteering events and motivate others to join the initiative.

-Siemens Gamesa funded the acquisition medical supplies and food donations for coronavirus relief as well as psychological care.
+Siemens Gamesa funded the acquisition of medical supplies and food donations for coronavirus relief as well as psychological care.
 The donations were targeted at hospitals and communities where the company operates.